OsnatProgrammer/medical-volunteer-app/README.md

 - Clean and intuitive UI with two main views: Volunteer List and Volunteer Form

 - Handling errors and loading states during asynchronous operations
-- Saving data using Jason files on the local computer
+- Saving data using JSON files on the local computer

 ---